jayared/NewRelic/coding-challenge-master/README.md

 Executor service shuts down if the input contains "terminate".

-Created LogWriterTask to write to Numbers.Log
+Created LogWriterTask to write to numbers.log

 Any data that does not conform to a valid line of input is discarded and the client connection terminated immediately and without comment.